swissup/swissup.github.io/m2/argento-hyva/installation.md

 ---
 layout: default
-title: ArgentoHyva Installation and Upgrade Instructions
+title: Argento Hyvä Installation and Upgrade Instructions
-description: How to install ArgentoHyva on Magento 2
+description: How to install Argento Hyvä on Magento 2
-category: ArgentoHyva
+category: Argento Hyvä
 ---

 ## Installation and upgrade instructions